ALLAMEALLAME2020/PassForceMeter/README.md

 ## 🎯 Features

 - **Live Terminal Visualization**
-  Watch each character guessed in real-time with vibrant color feedback (powered by `colorama`).
+  Watch each character guessed in real-time with vibrant color feedback.

 - **Step-by-Step Brute Force Simulation**
   Simulates a brute force attack, guessing your password one character at a time from all printable ASCII characters.